gosub-com/Zurfur/README.md

 Interfaces are a cross between C# and GoLang, but a little different from both.
 They are mostly C# 8.0 (including default implementations, etc.) but they also allow *explicit* conversion from any class that defines all the required functions.

 [I didn't realize default implementations were so contentious.](https://jeremybytes.blogspot.com/2019/09/interfaces-in-c-8-are-bit-of-mess.html) Let me know how to do it better.
+Also, since they can have default implementations, should we change the name to something different?  **trait**?
+Here is `IEquatable<T>` from the stadard library:

+    // TBD: Is `interface` the right keyword since there can be implementations? pub interface IEquatable<T>
+    {
+        static func GetHashCode(a T) uint
+            => youdo
+        static func Equals(a T, b T) bool
+            => youdo
+    }

+Note that unimplemented functions and properties are explicitly marked with `youdo`.
+Functions and properties must either have an implementation or specify `youdo`, `default`, or `extern`.

 #### Structural Typing